 01Can I Cover My Bills?

-Before you move out you need to make sure that you can afford to live on your own.
+Before you move out, you need to make sure that you can afford to live on your own.
 You should write down a monthly budget including the extra expenses that you will be taking on when you move out.
 Do not forget to include things like your utilities, transportation costs, food, and rent.
 Many people do not realize everything they need to budget for when they first move out.
 You should have a surplus in addition to your standard bills to leave you room to get out of debt and build an emergency fund.
 If you have been living and working at home, you may have been spending a larger portion of your salary on entertainment and other costs than you previously realized.
 Try living on your budget for the next two months before moving out, and putting the extra money into an emergency fund for your job.
-This will prepare you to make the transition more smoothly and let you know whether or not you can really afford to move out.
+It will prepare you to make the transition more smoothly and let you know whether or not you can afford to move out.

 02How Much Debt Do I Have?

 It is also important to consider the amount of debt you currently have.
 If you find a job close to home, and you are getting along okay with your parents, you may want to stay at home so you can pay down your debt more quickly.
-In order for this to be a good option, you need to have a definite debt payment plan and be making sacrifices so that the majority of your money is going directly towards your debt.
-You should have a target set for move out, it may be paying off the majority or all of your debt.
+For this to be a good option, you need to have a definite debt payment plan and be making sacrifices so that the majority of your money is going directly towards your debt.
+You should have a target set for move out; it may be paying off the majority or all of your debt.
 You should also discuss this option with your parents before you commit to it.
 It is important to remember that you are living with them as a result of their generosity.
 Many parents will be willing to have you stay as long as they know you are making real progress on paying down your debt.
 You may need to report your progress to them each month.

 03Do I Have an Emergency Fund?